A Harlot's Progress: History

 The protagonist "M. Hackabout" (see Plate 1, Plate 3, and the coffin-lid in Plate 6, which reads: "M. Hackabout Died Sept 2d 1731 Aged 23") is either named after the heroine of Moll Flanders and Kate Hackabout or ironically after the Blessed Virgin Mary.
-Kate was a notorious prostitute and the sister of highwayman Francis Hackabout: he was hanged on 17 April 1730; she was convicted of keeping a disorderly house in August the same year, having been arrested by Westminster magistrate Sir John Gonson.
+Kate was a notorious prostitute and the sister of highwayman Francis Hackabout.
+He was hanged on 17 April 1730.
+She was convicted of keeping a disorderly house in August the same year, having been arrested by Westminster magistrate Sir John Gonson.

 The series of paintings proved to be very popular and Hogarth used his experience as an apprentice to a silversmith to create engravings of the images, selling a "limited edition" of 1,240 sets of six prints to subscribers for a guinea.
-Pirate copies of the engravings were soon in circulation, and Hogarth procured a 1735 Act of Parliament (8 Geo.
-II. cap.
-13) to prohibit the practice.
+Pirate copies of the engravings were soon in circulation, and Hogarth procured an act of parliament, the Engraving Copyright Act 1734 (8 Geo.
+2. c.
+13), to prohibit the practice.
 Soon after, Hogarth published his second series of satirical and moralistic images, A Rake's Progress, followed ten years later by Marriage à-la-mode.

-The original paintings were destroyed in a fire at Fonthill House in 1755, the country house of William Beckford (1709–1770), a politician and father of William Thomas Beckford (1 October 1760 – 2 May 1844) builder of Fonthill Abbey in Wiltshire.
+The original paintings were destroyed in a fire at Fonthill House in 1755, the country house of William Beckford (1709–1770), a politician and father of William Thomas Beckford (1 October 1760 – 2 May 1844) the builder of Fonthill Abbey in Wiltshire.
 The original plates survived, and were sold by Hogarth's widow, Jane, to John Boydell in 1789; by him to Baldwin, Cradock and Joy in 1818; and then to Henry Bohn in 1835.
 Each produced further copies.
-In 1921, the copperplates were sold by Bernard Quaritch, and they are now in the collection of Edison Dick of Chicago.
+In 1921, the copperplates were sold by Bernard Quaritch.
+They are now in the collection of Edison Dick of Chicago.